- Monevator - https://monevator.com -

 The only time the fund type is a deal breaker is if:

-In that case, we’d invest in a global index fund in preference to the global ETF.
+In the latter case, we’d invest in a global index fund in preference to the global ETF.
 That’s because the impact of a high dealing fee is surprisingly damaging over the long-term.

 See our cheap broker comparison [13] table for more.
 Percentage fee brokers often allow you to trade global index funds for nothing.